aharonium/opensiddur.org/posts/posts/blessed-be-the-newcomer-a-ceremony-for-the-naming-of-a-baby-daughter-by-joshua-gutoff-1989_(joshua.gutoff_2019-04-21).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-“I greatly rejoice in YHVH, my whole being exults in my elo'ah.
+“I greatly rejoice in YHVH, my whole being exults in my <em>elo'ah</em>.
 For He has clothed me with garments of triumph, wrapped me in a robe of victory, like a bridegroom adorned with a turban, like a bride bedecked with her finery.
 For as the earth brings forth her growth and a garden makes the seed shoot up, so my Master YHVH will make victory and renown shoot up in the presence of all the nations.”[foot]Isaiah 61:10-11[/foot]
 </div></td></tr>